eth-educators/ethstaker-knowledgebase/faq.md

 ## What is the deposit contract?

 You can think of the deposit contract as a transfer of funds from an Ethereum account to a proof-of-stake validator account.
 It specifies who is staking, who is validating, how much is being staked, and who can withdraw the funds.

+## What is the easiest way to Solo Home Staking?

+Setting up your own validator for "Solo Home Staking" is not difficult.

+You can follow step-by-step [staking guides](tutorials/solo-staking-guides.md), which don't take much time at all.
+See also [time commitment](faq.md#what-is-the-time-commitment-for-running-a-validator).

+Nonetheless there are pre-configured hardware options like [Dappnode↗](https://dappnode.com/) or [Avado↗](https://ava.do/) which can make things easier and eliminate the need to interact with the command line interface or Linux in general.
+You can also install the open source [Dappnode software ↗](https://docs.dappnode.io/user/quick-start/core/installation/) on your own hardware to have a more intuitive staking experience.

 ## What is the time commitment for running a validator?